lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### SPMD and kernel

-Single program, multiple data [(SPMD)](https://en.wikipedia.org/wiki/SPMD) is the abstraction level that forms the base of the GPU programming model.
+Single program, multiple data ([SPMD](https://en.wikipedia.org/wiki/SPMD)) is the abstraction level that forms the base of the GPU programming model.
 Comparing SPMD to other members of Flynn's taxonomy shows that the low level concept of "instruction" has been replaced by the high level abstraction "program".
 This makes it both more accessible to the uninitiated as well as applicable to a wider range of situations.
 The disadvantage is that the additional abstraction creates a greater distance between the concept and the implementation.

+SPMD is a technique that is centered around the idea that a relatively simple and data independent "program" needs to be applied to a large quantity of small data sets.
+This "program", which is called a [kernel](https://en.wikipedia.org/wiki/Compute_kernel) in a GPGPU setting, is executed in parallel on the small data sets, reducing the overall runtime compared to a sequential approach.

 ###### SIMT

-Instruction level parallelism is critical to achieving high performance on modern floating point execution units, while thread level parallelism is required to sustain multi core designs.
+A kernel consists of a chain of instructions, which typically contain many floating point operations if they are to be executed on the GPU.
+Executing these instructions efficiently on many core and deep registers hardware, like GPU's, relies heavily on both instruction level parallelism and thread level parallelism.
 Combining these two forms of parallelism results in the [MIMD](https://en.wikipedia.org/wiki/MIMD) architecture as defined by [Flynn's taxonomy](https://en.wikipedia.org/wiki/Flynn%27s_taxonomy).
 The problem with MIMD is that the two forms of parallelism encapsulated in MIMD require different programming techniques to utilize, which is undesirable.

 [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) stands for "single instruction, multiple threads" and has been introduced by NVIDIA.
 It aims to provide a single execution model on hardware that concurs to the MIMD architecture, requiring only one programming technique to utilize.
 The effort of dividing the workload amongst the different cores and registers of the execution units is much less of a responsibility of the programmer, but more so of the toolchain.
 GPGPU programming using CUDA relies on SIMT, where the programmer can control various aspects using concepts like "threads", "warps", "blocks" and "grids".
 This allows the programmer to utilize the hardware in the most effective manner, without having to resort to explicit control over registers.
 However, it remains important to understand that the SIMT and latency hiding techniques provided by CUDA are basically abstractions of the MIMD architecture and SMT.

+###### Threads and warps

+A SIMT "thread" is a very different beast compared to a CPU thread.

 Dividing tasks in "threads" (in the SIMT sense) creates the illusion of very high flexibility.
 Threads on CPU's are fully independent and the programmer might expect that a SIMT thread behaves in the same way.
 This is not the case, because the underlying instruction level parallelism requires the SIMT threads to contain the same instructions.
 Diverging control flow paths, like "if else" blocks, in SIMT threads can lead to very sub optimal utilization because of this mechanism.

+OpenCL: "thread" is equivalent to "work item" and "warp" is equivalent to "wavefront".

 ##### Streaming Multiprocessors